 We value and celebrate each child being able to express their views on all aspects of school life.
-We have a school council who meet regularly to discuss school issues and share ideas from the class suggestion boxes.
+We have a school council who meet regularly to discuss school.
 The school council are children voted for by their class peers from every class.

-Children who are on the SEND register have Personal Learning Plans (PLPs) or Pastoral Support Plans (PSP) depending on their need which have individual targets.
+Children who are on the SEND register have Individual Support Plan (ISP) which have individual targets.
 If your child has a Plan, they will:

-- discuss with their class teacher or the SENCO what they are finding difficult - meet with their class teacher or the SENCO at least once a term - agree their targets - sign their target sheets - discuss how they feel they've achieved on their targets and discuss new targets.
+- discuss with their class teacher what they are finding difficult - meet with their class teacher at least once a term - agree their targets - sign their target sheets - discuss how they feel they've achieved on their targets and discuss new targets.

-If your child has an IPA (Inclusion Partnership Agreement) or EHC (Early Health Care Plan) plan, their views will be sought before any review meetings and copies given to you in advance of these meetings.
+If your child has an IPA (Inclusion Partnership Agreement) or EHCP (Early Health Care Plan), their views will be sought before any review meetings and copies given to you in advance of these meetings.